gargalloeric/k8s-learning/docs/pods.md

 Clients cannot make reliable connections to individual Pods as Kubernetes doesn't guarantee they will exists.

 Services provide a reliable name and IP, and load balances requests to the Pods behind it.

+## Process of deploying a Pod

+1. Define the Pod in a YAML _mainfest file_.
+2. Post the _manifest_ to the API server.
+3. The request is authenticated and authorized.
+4. The Pod spec is validated.
+5. The scheduler filters nodes based on nodeSelectors, affinity and anti-affinity rules, topology spread constraints, resource requirements and limits, and more.
+6. The Pod is assigned to a healthy node meeting all the requirements.
+7. The kubelet on the node watches the API server and notices the Pod assignment.
+8. The kubelet downloads the Pod spec and asks the local runtime to start it.
+9. The kubelet monitors the Pod status and reports status changes to the API server.

+> [!NOTE]
+> Deploying a Pod is an **atomic operation**.
+This means a Pod only starts servicing requests when all its containers are running.

+> [!NOTE]
+> To see the documentation of the Pod spec you can use the command:
+> `kubectl explain pod --recursive | more`
+> Or if you want an explanation of a specific property (like it's posible values etc...) you can use the command:
+> `kubectl explain pod.spec.<property>`

+There are two ways to deploy Pods:

+- Directly via a Pod manifest (rare).
+- Indirectly via a workload resource and controller (most common).

+Directly via Pod manifest means that we are deploying the Pod directly on the node, this means that the Pod it's managed only by the kubelet that has a limited set of actions like starting the containers and stoping them.
+If the node fails, the kubelet fails with it and cannot do anything to help the Pod.

+On the other hand, Pods deployed using workload resources, get all the benefits of being managed by a highly available controller that can restart them on other nodes, scale them and perform advanced operations.

+## The Pod network

+Every cluster runs a _pod network_, all Pods are connected to it automatically.
+The network spans every cluster node and allows every Pod to talk every othe Pod even if the Pods are running in different nodes of the cluster.

+> [!NOTE]
+> The Pod network is implemented as a _third party plugin_, you choose a network plugin at cluster build and it configures the Pod network for the entire cluster.

+> [!IMPORTANT]
+> Newly created clusters implement a very lax network security policy for simplicity. **You should use Kubernetes Network Policies and other measures to secure it.**